Variations on a Lunge

 Squats are one of the best ways to increase your maximum lift.
-The way you position your body, with feet shoulder width apart and flat on the floor, gives you great stability.
-For pure muscle building power, squats are amazing.
+The way you position your body, with feet shoulder-width apart and flat on the floor, gives you great stability.
+For pure muscle-building power, squats are amazing.

 Lunges are more challenging.
-Most require you lift a foot off the floor, significantly reducing your stability and the amount of weight you can move.
+Most require you to lift a foot off the floor, significantly reducing your stability and the amount of weight you can move.
 But that doesn't mean they're a bad choice.

 Very few movements require you to keep both feet side-by-side like you do when you squat.
 In the real world, it's far more likely you'll be lunging than squatting.
 Think about how you shift your weight from the back leg to the front when you're jogging, running, dancing or playing sports like tennis.
 For the greatest FUNCTIONAL benefit, lunges win.
 Here are three variations.